JuliaArbTypes/ArbFloats.jl/README.md

 ##### version 0.0.6 (This is for Julia v0.5+).

+If you find something to be an issue for you, submit it as an [issue](https://github.com/JuliaArbTypes/ArbFloats.jl/issues).
+If you write something that improves this for others, submit it as a [pull request](https://github.com/JuliaArbTypes/ArbFloats.jl/pulls).

 Anyone interested in contributing some time is encouraged to contact the author (firstname.lastname at-the-gmail).

-Nemo is required for some of its C libraries.
-Nemo is very large, and this package uses only a few of its libraries.
+_We use some of Nemo's libraries.
+Nemo is very large, and this package needs perhaps 1/8th of it to function properly._
-Moreover, of those libraries, only a sixth of the routines are likely to be required for this to function properly.

 #### Install